APN-ROMNEA/Authentication-and-Management-System/README.md

 ---

-## Thank you for using our program :smile::heart:
+## Thank you for using our program.